gregfelice/emacs-dx/emacs-dx.md

 **Our solution**
 - Addresses common challenges developers experience when trying to get up to speed in Emacs
+- Reduces friction on finding, trying, using, and managing Emacs based tools
-- Offers better tooling for in-demand roles like react development, AI & data science development or full-stack combinations of both
+- Focuses on better tooling for in-demand roles like react development, AI & data science development or full-stack combinations of both
 - Educates along the way, but does not frontload learning requriements such that adopting Emacs becomes untentable

 **Features include**